 Fig. 3a.
-Original trajectories and stick figure representation of the connections between head, torso and hands.
-3b Trajectories reoriented by the PCA components and the directional events detected.
+Original trajectories and stick figure representation of the morphological connections between head, torso and hands.
+3b Trajectories oriented by the PCA components and events.
 Size of markers are proportional to variances.
-The length and direction of the arrows indicate the orientation of the PCA component and proportion of the PCA variances.
+Length of the arrows indicate the orientation and proportion of the PCA variances.